-- Travel to Indonesia as part of the Study Indonesia ACICIS program (the Australian Consortium for ‘In-Country’ Indonesian Studies) and earn credits towards your Master.
+- Travel to Indonesia as part of the Study Indonesia Australian Consortium for 'In-Country' Indonesian Studies (ACICIS) program and earn credits towards your Master.

 - Choose full-time, part-time, on-campus or online options to help you fit study into your working life.
 If you’re an international student, you’ll need to study full-time to meet your visa requirements.

 - Get involved in free workshops and seminars to help you with writing, analysing data, ethics, how to run surveys and research as a postgraduate student.